 Pokémon - Generation III

-Flygon; its unique typing and design stood out amongst all other Dragon Pokemon...at least before the Gible line was created.
+- Flygon; its unique typing and design stood out amongst all other Dragon Pokémon...at least before the Gible line was created.
 This, however, did not diminish its popularity; a dedicated and strong fan following still prefers to use it over Garchomp.
-It's still useful as a scout with resistance to Earthquake (something Garchomp does not have) and entry hazards like spikes and Toxic spikes, and its design is still considered quite unique.
+It's still useful as a scout that's immune to Earthquake (something Garchomp does not have) and entry hazards like Spikes and Toxic Spikes, and its design is still considered quite unique.